WHEN DOES CHRIST RETURN? PART ONE

 The problem with this approach is that Jesus, Himself, plainly taught He would return within the lifetime of some of those hearing Him teach.
 As will be seen as we proceed with this discussion, Jesus made some very straightforward statements during His ministry that speak to His return occurring in the generation extant at the time He walked on this earth.
 His immediate disciples and also His later disciples, such as Apostle Paul, appear to simply be reiterating what Jesus plainly taught regarding the timing of His return.
 If the return of Jesus didn't occur in the time frame seen by the NT writers, it is not a matter of only the disciples of Jesus being wrong, it's a matter of Jesus Himself being wrong.
 The ramifications of this for the Christian faith should be apparent.

 A number of scholars have recognized the cognitive dissonance that is created in believing the Scriptures are the inspired word of God while at the same time concluding that the disciples of Jesus who wrote these Scriptures were wrong in believing and teaching that Jesus would return in their generation.
 Cognitive dissonance occurs when one believes opposing premises to both be true.
-Some scholars, such as renowned British philosopher and mathematician Bertram Russell and prominent German theologian and humanitarian Albert Schweitzer, recognized this problem many years ago and ridiculed the Christian belief system because of it.
+Some scholars, such as renowned British philosopher and mathematician Bertrand Russell and prominent German theologian and humanitarian Albert Schweitzer, recognized this problem many years ago and ridiculed the Christian belief system because of it.
 They clearly saw that the NT writers showed that both Jesus and His disciples believed and taught a first century return of Christ.
 Since Russell and Schweitzer couldn't identify such an event as occurring, they concluded the disciples of Jesus and Jesus Himself were false teachers.

-I remember back in my college days reading Bertram Russell’s book entitled “Why I Am Not a Christian."
+I remember back in my college days reading Bertrand Russell’s book entitled “Why I Am Not a Christian."
 One reason he gave for rejecting Christianity was his identification of NT writers showing that both Jesus and His disciples believed and taught the return of Christ was imminent to first century Christians.
 Since he didn’t see this occurring, he rejected Christianity as a false religious system.

 All this should instruct us that the integrity of the Christian theological system is at risk if this issue can't be satisfactorily resolved.
 The ramifications of believing in a future return when the Scriptures clearly teach a first century return are enormous.
 Is there a way to resolve this issue and maintain confidence in the reliability of the Scriptural record?
 In this series of essays, we will offer a solution to this dilemma that is both historically and Scripturally sound.
 In this series, Scriptural quotes are taken from the New International Version (NIV) unless otherwise indicated.